-The second-largest island in the Kodiak Archipelago, Afognak Island, with its forested landscape and protected coastal waters, is abundant in wildlife and is a popular destination for fishing, wildlife viewing or quiet retreats.
+With its forested landscape and protected coastal waters, Afognak Island is abundant in wildlife such as bears and elk and is a popular destination for fishing, wildlife viewing, or quiet retreats.

-For the most part, Afognak Island is pure Alaska wilderness — home to Kodiak brown bear, Sitka black-tailed deer and Roosevelt elk.
-Orcas, gray whales, humpbacks, finbacks and minke whales populate its waters.
-Offshore, sea lions, seals and sea otters are common sights while river otter, beaver, fox, marten and ermine make their home in the coastal habitats as well.
+For the most part, Afognak Island is pure Alaska wilderness — home to Kodiak brown bear, Sitka black-tailed deer, and Roosevelt elk.
+Orcas, gray whales, humpbacks, fin whales, and minke whales populate the surrounding ocean waters.
+Offshore, sea lions, seals, and sea otters are common sights while river otter, beaver, fox, marten, and ermine make their home in the coastal habitats.

 Originally a traditional Alutiiq village made up of a series of settlements along the beach, the community of Afognak was nearly destroyed by the Good Friday earthquake of 1964.
 A new community known as Port Lions was constructed on the northeast coast of Kodiak Island, and the residents of Afognak relocated permanently.